norcams/docs-enduser/docs/terms-of-service.rst

 -------

 #.
 Your content is your content.
 You retain ownership of all content
-   that you place in your personal project.
+   that you place in your personal projects.
+We may delete content in your demo project without notice.

 #.
 Your associated educational institution may exercise ownership of
    content according to Norwegian law.